Crypto-assets and Global “Stablecoins”

 In February 2022, the FSB published an updated risk assessment of crypto-assets.
 The report warned that crypto-asset markets are fast evolving and could reach a point where they represent a threat to global financial stability due to their scale, structural vulnerabilities and increasing interconnectedness with the traditional financial system.

-The G20 has charged the FSB with coordinating the delivery of an effective and comprehensive regulatory framework for crypto-assets.
-In 2023, the FSB will finalise its recommendations for the regulation, supervision and oversight of crypto-assets and markets and its recommendations targeted at global stablecoin arrangements, which have characteristics that may make threats to financial stability more acute.
+The G20 charged the FSB with coordinating the delivery of an effective and comprehensive regulatory framework for crypto-assets.
+In July 2023, the FSB finalised its recommendations for the regulation, supervision and oversight of crypto-assets and markets and its recommendations targeted at global stablecoin arrangements, which have characteristics that may make threats to financial stability more acute

-Additionally, the FSB will deliver a joint paper with the IMF later that synthesises the policy findings from IMF work on macroeconomic and monetary issues and FSB work on supervisory and regulatory issues associated with crypto-assets.
+Additionally, The FSB has also delivered a joint paper with the IMF that synthesises the policy findings from IMF work on macroeconomic and monetary issues and FSB work on supervisory and regulatory issues associated with crypto-assets.
+The paper includes a roadmap to ensure effective, flexible, and coordinated implementation of the comprehensive policy framework for crypto-assets.

 Crypto-assets also raise broader policy issues, such as the need for consumer and investor protection; strong market integrity protocols; anti-money laundering and combating the financing of terrorism (AML/CFT) regulation and supervision, including implementation of international sanctions; regulatory measures to prevent tax evasion; the need to avoid circumvention of capital controls; and concerns relating to the facilitation of illegal securities offerings.
 These are the subject of work at national and international levels and are outside the primary focus of the FSB’s work.